mrz1836/go-template/README.md

-install                       Install the application install-all-contributors      Installs all contributors locally install-go                    Install the application (Using Native Go) install-tools                 Install the go tools lint                          Run the golangci-lint application (install if not found) release                       Full production release (creates release in Github) release                       Runs common.release then runs godocs
+install                       Install the application install-all-contributors      Installs all contributors locally install-go                    Install the application (Using Native Go) install-releaser              Install the GoReleaser application lint                          Run the golangci-lint application (install if not found) release                       Full production release (creates release in Github) release                       Runs common.release then runs godocs